django/deps/draft/0006-channels.rst

 This introduces what may seem like unnecessary complexity, but it addresses a key scaling problem that any project that grows past a single node must consider - broadcast.
-Many applications for Channels, such as chat systems, notifications, live blogs and status GUIs, require the ability to send messages to an end-user WebSocket (or other open socket) from any number of places in the system - model code, consumers on other sockets, CLI tools, etc.
+Many applications for channels, such as chat systems, notifications, live blogs and status GUIs, require the ability to send messages to an end-user WebSocket (or other open socket) from any number of places in the system - model code, consumers on other sockets, CLI tools, etc.